Kazooki123/crabby-docs/docs/getting-started/download.md

 ## Download Crabby for MacOS (Sooner)

-For now Crabby isn't available in MacOS but we will tey to find solutions for it to be released!
+For now Crabby isn't available in MacOS but we will try to find solutions for it to be released!